vgurianov/uml-sp/docs/tutorial1.md

 ### 2.5.
 Description of a problem domain semantics

-In UML2 SP conceptual model is an [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)).
+In UML2 SP, conceptual model is an [ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)).
 Further we use the terms of [Ontology engineering](https://en.wikipedia.org/wiki/Ontology_engineering) in [notation by Marvin Minsky](https://en.wikipedia.org/wiki/Frame_(artificial_intelligence)).
 You must very good understand  a domain of application.The ontology must be true, otherwise the simulation model will not be correct.<br>

 A [definition of dialog](https://en.wikipedia.org/wiki/Dialogue) from Wikipedia:
 > "Dialogue (sometimes spelled dialog in U.S. English) is a written or spoken conversational exchange between two or more